 What is WCAG 2.1?

-The Web Content Accessibility Guidelines (WCAG) 2.1 is the new standard set out by the W3C’s Web Accessibility Initiative (WAI) for ensuring that those with disabilities have inclusive access to websites and web applications.
-WCAG 2.1 is different from WCAG 2.0 mostly as a result of its newly added accessibility standards for mobile devices.
+The Web Content Accessibility Guidelines (WCAG) 2.1 is the new standard set out by the World Wide Web Consortium's (W3C) Web Accessibility Initiative (WAI) for ensuring that those with disabilities have inclusive access to websites and web applications.
+WCAG 2.1 is different from WCAG 2.0 mostly as a result of the addition of new guidelines and success criteria for mobile device accessibility.

 The goal of this article is to outline some of the key differences between WCAG 2.0 and WCAG 2.1, as well as provide you with some context as to why the criteria was added and the resources you need to ensure your application is compliant.

 Definition - Content does not restrict its view and operation to a single display orientation, such as portrait or landscape, unless a specific display orientation is essential.